How to Prepare for Hot Tub InstallationPosted: January 18, 2023

 If you’ve already got a deck that can accommodate a hot tub, that may be your cheapest and easiest option.
 But bear in mind that your deck may not be built to handle the thousands of pounds of stress that a full hot tub can place on it.
 As such, it’s a good idea to have it assessed by a contractor before installation.

-Laying down a concrete foundation requires more labor than gravel, and it’s also a bit more expensive, but it’s incredibly durable and long-lasting, meaning you won’t have to worry about doing much maintenance.
+Laying down a concrete foundation may be an additional cost if you don’t have a concrete slab already, but it’s incredibly durable and long-lasting, meaning you won’t have to worry about doing much maintenance.

 Consider Privacy and Safety